Skeet Reese

-Skeet Reese is a professional sport fisherman of the B.A.S.S.
-(Bass Anglers Sportsmans Society) and Major League Fishing.
+Skeet Reese is an American professional sport fisherman of the Bass Anglers Sportsman Society (B.A.S.S.) and Major League Fishing.
 He was born in Walnut Creek, California on June 30, 1969.
 He has a wife, Kim, and a two daughters, Leamarie and Courtney.
 Reese is one of the primary spokesmen for General Tire.

 On September 15, 2007, Skeet became the 2007 B.A.S.S.
 Toyota Tundra Angler of the Year.

 Skeet won the 2009 Bassmaster Classic in Shreveport, LA, on February 22, 2009 with a total weight of 54 pounds 13 ounces.